 The idea is that you start on week two and save £3 (so that’s the £1 from week one, and the £2 from week two), and then in week four, you’ll save £7 (week three and four).
 This may make it harder to follow, but it can help spread out your savings.

-If you do choose this method, keep a log so that you don’t waste time constantly working out how much you’ll need to save and when.
+If you do choose this method, plan ahead and keep a log so that you don’t lose track of how much you’ll need to save and when.
 You need to be able to understand and follow your saving challenge with confidence; otherwise, it can be too easy to give up out of confusion.

 The fiver challenge is by far the most ambitious we’ve included.